CenterForDigitalHumanities/TPEN3/_posts/2024-07-01-create-an-account.md

 5. Click on the "Continue" button.
 6. Follow the prompts on screen to confirm your account and enjoy using TPEN!

+{: .aside}
+> If you have any trouble with signup, feel free to reach out to us via email (see the [About](/about) page) or through our [GitHub Issues](https://github.com/CenterForDigitalHumanities/TPEN3/issues/new/choose) page.

 <hr>

 \* *<small>TPEN practices minimal data collection and you are not required to provide any data beyond what you require for